-5 Sales Dashboards Every Data-Driven Leader Should Track
+5 Sales Dashboards Every Data-Driven Leader Should Track in 2020

 Your sales might keep the register ringing, but it has no value unless it is effectively measured.
 Sales shares a symbiotic relationship with metrics.
 It is only when you have a peek into how many opportunities your salespeople create and how many get converted, the size of deals won, or email campaign response rates, will you know what further steps you can take to grow your business.